Circumventing Security in Claude Code: Misconfiguration and Denial-of-Service

 echo ${PATH}

-can trigger internal processing errors due to incorrect or incomplete variable syntax, resulting in an internal exception labeled "Bad substitution".
+Can trigger internal processing errors due to incorrect or incomplete variable syntax, resulting in an internal exception labeled "Bad substitution".
 This error leads directly to a crash of Claude Code, constituting a DoS vulnerability.

 Technical Analysis